heronog/esp-home-accesories/README.md

 The last 3 LEDs make the 'fire' section of the candle and have a flicker effect automatically applied to it when it's turned on.
 The 'stick' or body section of the candle is controllable too.

-There is a push button with a pull down resistor on pin `GPIO13` that will switch the full length of the strin on and off.
+There is a push button with a pull down resistor on pin `GPIO13` that will switch the full length of the string on and off.

 ### Infinity Eclipse
 A small experiment for an infinity  mirror.
 Functionally it's just a regular neopixel on a ESP8266 nodemcu light the